 Most days, I’m up between 5:30 and 6:00 and work on things for this blog as well as my business’ blog until my boyfriend wakes up.
-We eat breakfast and go for a walk in our neighborhood and that floats depending on what time he wakes up at in the morning.
+We eat breakfast and go for a walk in our neighborhood and that floats depending on what time he wakes up in the morning.
 Read More Must have fitness apps for 2018

-Three days a week, I workout for 20-40 minutes after a walk and shower after and two days a week I do yoga in the evenings instead and shower immediately after our walk.
+Three days a week, I work out for 20-40 minutes after a walk and shower after and two days a week I do yoga in the evenings instead and shower immediately after our walk.
 (I’m on a mission to stop being such a desk-lazy person and lose the twenty pounds I gained since college.
 I do video workouts because I have the world’s shortest attention span for things I don’t like.
 See a trend here?
 I once read a profile of how executives view their time and I fit every single trait!)

-I work on client’s projects and needs until lunch and then stop to eat with my boyfriend and talk about what we’re each working on or do some professional development.
+I work on the client’s projects and needs until lunch and then stop to eat with my boyfriend and talk about what we’re each working on or do some professional development.
 In the afternoon, I schedule meetings or continue working for clients.

 Those two days a week I do yoga, I stop around 4:45 and hustle over to my gym but most days I work until 6.
-During work time, I listen to opera, classical or sometimes pop music with headphones in most of the time.
+During work time, I listen to opera, classical or sometimes pop music with headphones most of the time.
 If I don’t, I tend to lose focus.
 But it’s all about knowing how to rein yourself in, right?

 Then it’s off to making dinner and spending time doing non-work things away from the computer for the evening.
 We’ll play cards, Scrabble, or watch our favorite shows to relax.
 Sometimes we go for a second walk or go to the park if it’s nice.